Cornell Prison Education Program Spearheads Statewide Effort to Provide Masks to the Incarcerated Across NYS

 This first purchase of 10,000 reusable masks for the nearly 43,000 incarcerated people in the state is a step forward to help protect those behind bars, for whom social distancing is almost impossible.

-Prof. Tess Wheelwright MFA ’16, English, the academic director of CPEP, researched mask design and identified one that best fit the needs of the correctional environment, which are plain, uniform masks that are reusable, washable and affordable.
+Tess Wheelwright MFA ’16, the academic director of CPEP and lecturer, researched mask design and identified one that best fit the needs of the correctional environment, which are plain, uniform masks that are reusable, washable and affordable.

 Through Cornell networks, she also found a trusted local manufacturer, Finger Lakes Textiles, of the not-for-profit organization Mozaic.
 Locally, CPEP Teaching Assistant Ben Finegan ’19 reached out to Mutual Aid Tompkins, a county-based group who pledged a contribution to the cause.